 is available through faith in Jesus Christ.

-to Satan and his demons.
+night belongs to Satan and his demons.
 Those who live during the

 day under the power of Satan can expect to be at his mercy at night during

 sleep.
 The vast majority of people's dreams are caused directly by

 demons, while many of the other dreams are related to involvement in Satan's

 Cosmic System.
-When the problems of life are not solved with divine viewpoint, garbage
+When the problems of life are not solved with Divine

-detriment of the person.
+desires to the detriment of the person.
 Although the Lord watches

 over us while we sleep, He also allows Satan and his demons the opportunity

 to cross examine the human witnesses.
 There are reasons for the strange,

 wacky world of dreams.
 Good sleep is necessary for good life, and

 that is only possible by advancing spiritually to peace and harmony with